wk-j/vscode-power-mode/README.md

 ![clippy](images/demo-presets-clippy.gif)

 ## Configuration:
 Hopefully power mode will work great for you out of the box, but if it doesn't I've tried to make power mode as configurable as possible.
 Tweak the settings for performance or for fun.
 From doge to clippy, the only limit is your imagination.
-Some of the options are explained below:
+Some of the options are explained below, the rest you can find in your user or workspace settings.

+* `powermode.enableShake`: Set to false to disable shaking
 * `powermode.customExplosions`: Choose your own explosions with base64 encoded gifs or full URIs (i.e. "data:image/gif;base64,1337GIF", "C:/my/cat/gif", "https://coolgif.io")
 * `powermode.backgroundMode`: `mask` will use the gif as a mask, letting the shape of the gif through with the color of the text. `image` will use the gif itself as the background.
 ![mask](images/demo-mask-fireworks.gif)